St. Vincent de Paul

 CAJE (Congregations Acting for Justice & Empowerment) encourages the community not only to minister to the immediate needs of individuals, but also to address the root causes as to why people are in need.
 The ministry works on issues such as creating affordable housing, increasing literacy rates, and improving access to health care.
 Working together with other area congregations, the ministry creates a stronger voice of advocacy for the poor.

 Grand Bassin is our adopted Haiti parish.
 Sponsors for children’s schooling ($200/yr.) are needed.
-Semi-annual collections are sent to our parish, Our Lady of Lourdes
+Semi-annual collections are sent to our sister parish, Our Lady of Lourdes